Open Water Swimming & Spring Triathlon Season is here!

 The first local triathlons are coming up soon and our local club membership kickoff is right around the corner.
 This summer two local to the Pittsburgh and Eastern Ohio area lakes will have organized open water swimming for triathletes including safety boats as well as buoy marked courses set up.
 It’s my favorite time of the year!

-I’ve invited my fellow Fresh Freestyle author & Total Immersion Master coach Dinah Mistillis of Discovery Aquatics in Moorsville, NC to share some of her insights with you and I. Dinah has distinct advantage as a triathlon & open water swim coach of living right on a lake with an endless pool in her ground floor.
+I’ve invited Dinah Mistilis of Discovery Aquatics in Moorsville, NC, my fellow Fresh Freestyle author who also received the distinction of Master Coach during her time with Total Immersion, to share some of her insights with you and I. Dinah has distinct advantage as a triathlon & open water swim coach of living right on a lake with an endless pool in her ground floor.

 Are you getting the picture?
 Take a day trip to Moorsville, spend a Saturday doing a 90 minute endless pool session, have a snack then go straight out on the lake to put your open water skills into practice.
 What an ideal setup for triathletes!
 Dinah your swimmers are lucky to have you there.